Keep Plastics Out of Our Water

 Canada needs a national strategy to find real solutions to plastics in our waters.

 On November 2, 2017, MP Gord Johns put forward a motion, M-151, A National Strategy to Combat Plastic Pollution.
 The motion to the House of Commons aims to:

 - Create a permanent, dedicated, and annual funding for community led clean-up projects

 - Reduce consumer and industrial use of ‘single-use’ plastics

 - Create a plan to clean-up derelict fishing gear

 - Promote education and outreach campaigns on the root causes and negative environmental effects of plastic pollution

 Gord began to work with local environmental champions to take on the challenge of marine debris and ocean plastics after the Hanjin Marine Debris Spill in November of 2016.
-After 35 shipping containers broke apart and washed up onto the shores of the west coast of Vancovuer Island, volunteers worked tirelessly to contain the spill.
+After 35 shipping containers broke apart and washed up onto the shores of the west coast of Vancouver Island, volunteers worked tirelessly to contain the spill.
 Despite promises of federal funding to compensate them for their costs, funding never arrived.
-Canada needs a stategy that assists organziations helping to perseve their coastal communities and gets to the root of the plastic problem.
+Canada needs a strategy that assists organizations helping to preserve their coastal communities and gets to the root of the plastic problem.

-Gord highlighted the urgent need for a National Stategy when he introduced M-151 to the House of Commons.
+Gord highlighted the urgent need for a National Strategy when he introduced M-151 to the House of Commons.

 See Gord in the House of Commons fighting for our coasts and waters: